Enterprise Holdings Biographies

-Kindle has had a life-long involvement with the company, which her father, Jack Taylor, founded in 1957 in the basement of a Cadillac dealership.
+Kindle has had a lifelong involvement with Enterprise, which her father, Jack Taylor, founded in 1957 in the lower level of a Cadillac dealership.
 After graduating from the University of Denver with a B.A. in 1972, she took a job as an assistant buyer in St. Louis at Famous Barr, a division of The May Department Stores Company (now Macy’s), where she worked until 1974.
-Kindle officially joined the Enterprise team and served as office manager of a St. Louis location until 1977.
-Kindle then left her post at the company to raise her two children, and returned to head the Foundation in 1994.
+Kindle officially joined the Enterprise team and served as Office Manager of a St. Louis location until 1977.
+At that time, she left the company to raise her two children.
+In 1994, she returned to Enterprise to run the Foundation.

-In her role as Foundation President, Kindle oversees a Board of Trustees made up of corporate officers and general managers and is the driving force in the Foundation’s heavy involvement in charities worldwide.
-The board meets three times a year to consider thousands of requests from those seeking charitable contributions.
+As Foundation President, Kindle oversees a Board of Trustees, made up of Enterprise corporate officers and general managers, which meets three times a year to consider thousands of requests from those seeking charitable contributions.

-In addition to administering the company’s foundation, Kindle manages the family’s philanthropic endeavors including the Crawford Taylor Foundation.
+In addition to her leadership of the company’s foundation, Kindle manages the family’s philanthropic endeavors including the Crawford Taylor Foundation.

 Kindle is very active in the St. Louis community.
-Currently, she serves as a trustee for the St. Louis Symphony Orchestra.
-She is a past trustee of the St. Louis Zoo, John Burroughs School, and the Girl Scouts of Greater St. Louis.
-She has served as chairman of several organizations, including the Rossman School Capital Campaign; Potpourri, a major fundraising event for John Burroughs School; and the Summer Opportunity Fair, a program that provides activities for area high school students during the summer months.
+Currently, she serves as a Trustee for the St. Louis Symphony Orchestra.
+She is a past Trustee of the St. Louis Zoo, John Burroughs School and the Girl Scouts of Greater St. Louis.
+She has held leadership positions for several initiatives, including the Rossman School Capital Campaign; a major fundraising event for John Burroughs School; and the Summer Opportunity Fair, a program that provides activities for area high school students during the summer months.